MLS Downtown Mountain View, Real Estate in Mountain View, CA

 History of Downtown Mountain View

 Before the 1950s, Downtown Mountain View was the extent of the city itself.
-Surrounding this neighborhood were fields and fruit orchards.
+Surrounding this neighborhoods were fields and fruit orchards.

-Shoreline West can be traced to 1904 and the relocation of Oakland’s Pacific Press Seventh Day Adventist Publishing Company to the district, which brought with it an influx of Adventist families.
-They constructed a 60,000 square foot facility, which remained opened until 1983, when the business moved its operations to Idaho.
+Shoreline West can be traced to 1904 and the relocation of Oakland’s Pacific Press Seventh-Day Adventist Publishing Company to the district, which brought with it an influx of Adventist families.
+They constructed a 60,000-square-foot facility, which remained open until 1983 when the business moved its operations to Idaho.

 Before Pacific Press made its move to the area, Shoreline West was dotted with impressive estates on large plots of land.
 Over time, rather than becoming a borough of mansions, it became a neighborhood of modest homes.